-Here The Home of Caribbean Football reports on Curacao’s title success at the inaugural CFU U-15 tournament and takes a broader look at the youth development work being done on the island, referencing two key initiatives…
+Here I report on Curacao’s title success at the inaugural CFU U-15 tournament and take a broader look at the youth development work being done on the island, referencing two key initiatives…

 Curacaoan football is in a good moment.
 At a time when the senior team is preparing for a third round World Cup qualifier against El Salvador next month, the island’s up-and-coming youngsters are returning home with silverware having played in and won the inaugural Caribbean Football Union (CFU) U-15 tournament held in St Maarten and Anguilla from 8-16 August.
 The CFU decided to create this 12-team competition to fill a void left by the postponement of the originally planned CONCACAF Boys’ U-15 Championship, which was to be held in the Cayman Islands, but abandoned following Jeffrey Webb’s involvement in the FIFA corruption scandal.